1. Most services at LBL are available directly from the internet and require only a web browser to access.

 Most lifeline and collaboration services are available from anywhere on the internet with a web browser - no special configuration required.

-The following chart shows key services.
-Generally, use of the Web Access is recommended.
+The following chart shows some key services.

 Note: For Conference Attendees